 - Just as with photography, try to relax and enjoy yourselves.

 - Try to avoid looking at your videographer’s camera, especially with “darty eyes.”
 It’s best to pretend the video camera isn’t there.
 Focus on each other and your photographer’s camera.

 - Your videographer is looking to capture natural movements.
 Being playful often helps the highlight video.

 - Remember that your videographer might be filming while your photographer is setting you up for a shot.
-Try to follow your photographer’s directions with slow, smooth movements, which will work much better for video.
+Try not to focus on your photographer too much.
+Do your best to follow your photographer’s directions with slow, smooth movements, as it will work much better for video.

 - Communicate any requests or questions you may have.
 If you want to try something, let your videographer know.